asaCurry/kimmy-app/docs/LOGIN_AND_NAVIGATION_FIXES.md

 #### **Root Cause:**

-- Member detail routes were still using static `mockFamilyMembers` data
+- Member detail routes were still using static `mockHouseholdMembers` data
 - No integration with the dynamic `HouseholdContext`
 - Missing route protection